jasonm4130/Staff-Shift-Allocation/README.md

 As stated above the hosted application can be found [https://elegant-poincare-4bc22b.netlify.com/](https://elegant-poincare-4bc22b.netlify.com/)

 ## Running Locally
-To run the application locally I have included my nodemon setup with credentials (unsecured but obviously in production this is a big no no and would be set as env variables )
+To run the application locally I have included my nodemon setup with credentials (unsecured but obviously in production this is a big no no and would be set as env variables.)

+To start the backend service run `npm run dev` to start the front end service cd into the front end directory and run `npm start`.
+This should be done while also noting that the api endpoint is defined in the api endpoint file in the front end dir.
+This should be set to localhost.